 - Orchiectomy/Orchidectomy (castration or ‘neutering’): surgical removal of one or both testicles or testes.

 While there is no set rule on when to have the surgery done, the ASPCA recommends around the four months mark.
 Dogs are old enough for the procedure eight weeks after birth and most females won’t experience their first heat cycle until they are approximately six-months-old.
 Also, the early vaccinations commonly referred to as ‘puppy shots’ should be completed by this time.

-Most veterinarians stress the importance of spaying a dog early in order to prevent mammary gland tumors (the pet equivalent to breast cancer) later in life.
+Pretty much any veterinarian will stress the importance of spaying a dog early in order to prevent mammary gland tumours (the pet equivalent to breast cancer) later in life.
 Statistics show that spaying before a dog’s first heat means she is 200 times less likely to develop this cancer.
-For those owners who feel a dog should have one cycle before being spayed, it is important to note that the ‘experience’ raises the cancer risk by sixteen percent.
+For those owners who feel a dog should have one cycle before being spayed, it is important to note that the ‘experience’ raises the cancer risk by sixteen per cent.

 There is barely a difference in the cancer risk percentage between females altered after one heat and those never spayed.
 Spaying eliminates the risk of your dog developing Pyometra, a potentially fatal infection (comparable to appendicitis in humans), during which the uterus fills with puss and has the potential to rupture.

 It is important to understand what happens once your dog is ready to go under the knife.
 Prior to entering the operating room, the animal should be given medications and anaesthesia, hooked up to a monitor, and the area around the site will be shaved.